 Despite this reassurance the decapitations continued, and British forces even employed tribal head-hunters to help them with the gruesome task of severing heads from the corpses.
 The government’s embarrassment deepened further on 10 May when the Daily Worker published yet more graphic photos, strongly suggesting that head chopping was an established and routine method of confirming rebel fatalities.
 Even then, and despite public disquiet, the practice continued until British troops withdrew in 1960.3

 Unfortunately, the war crimes committed by British forces in Malaya have been overlooked in many contemporary accounts.
 Britain’s National Army Museum is a perfect example.
-It devotes a section of its website to the ‘Malayan emergency’, but it air brushes out of history some of the worst British war crimes, including the use of highly toxic defoliants to destroy crops, the official arrangement of opium importation, the imposition of ration cuts on entire communities, the burning of villages, forced deportations of Chinese squatters, extra-judicial executions, the horrific conditions in detention camps and the routine practice of decapitations.
+It devotes a section of its website to the ‘Malayan emergency’, but it airbrushes out of history some of the worst British war crimes, including the use of highly toxic defoliants to destroy crops, the official arrangement of opium importation, the imposition of ration cuts on entire communities, the burning of villages, forced deportations of Chinese squatters, extra-judicial executions, the horrific conditions in detention camps and the routine practice of decapitations.
 Its coverage misleadingly suggests that the British played a near angelic role, rehousing squatters in ‘purpose built new villages’ and providing ‘clean water, proper housing, education and medical care.’
 It concludes with evident self-satisfaction that ‘the campaign was one of the few successful counter-insurgency operations undertaken by the Western powers.
-Still studied today, it provides many important lessons on how such campaigns should be conducted.’4 With such a selective memory of history, it is not surprising that the Britain’s armed forces can continue to play a key role in supporting authoritarian regimes around the world, while the government and media try to persuade us to believe the opposite.
+Still studied today, it provides many important lessons on how such campaigns should be conducted.’4 Given such a selective memory of history, it is not surprising that the Britain’s armed forces can continue to play a key role in supporting authoritarian regimes around the world, while the government and media try to persuade us to believe the opposite.

 TONY BLAIR AND JACK STRAW DENY KNOWLEDGE OF SECRET RENDITIONS